chengr28/specialdlp/README.md

-This branch stores compiled binary files of the SDC (Strict DLP Chinese / Special DLP).
+This branch stores compiled binary files of all versions and variants of the SDC (Strict DLP Chinese / Special DLP).
+They are listed below:

 |                 | x86      | x64      | arm      | arm64    |
 |-----------------|----------|----------|----------|----------|